 The big picture

 The Galaxy Watch Active is not Samsung’s first foray into the fitness smartwatch category: the original Gear Sport arrived almost a year and a half ago.
-While the Galaxy Watch Active could easily be considered a Gear Sport 2, Samsung is instead positioning it as the sporty version of its recent Galaxy Watch range.
+While the Samsung Galaxy Watch Active could easily be considered a Gear Sport 2, Samsung instead positions it as the sporty version of its recent Galaxy Watch range.

-Given its $199 price point, the Galaxy Watch Active is positioned alongside a number of excellent fitness trackers.
+Given its $199 price point, the Galaxy Watch Active is positioned alongside several excellent fitness trackers.
 Samsung’s goal is clearly to snag part of that target market with a comparably-priced smartwatch that does a bit more than your average fitness tracker.
-It’s also a competitively priced option for regular smartwatch buyers that don’t like the usual bulky designs or that have slimmer wrists.
+It’s also a competitively priced option for regular smartwatch buyers who don’t like the usual bulky designs or have slimmer wrists.
 Unfortunately for Samsung, while its watch might do more than your average fitness tracker, it certainly doesn’t track activity better.

 Design and display

 - 1.1-inch AMOLED display (360 x 360 pixels)

 - 20mm silicone watch strap (two sizes included)